ellaism/ellaism.org/roadmap.md

 * Big integer operations support for RSA related operations (EIP196 and EIP198).
 * New EVM opcodes, including `REVERT`, `RETURNDATASIZE`, `RETURNDATACOPY`, `STATICCALL`.

-## BTC Relay and Masternodes
+## BTC Relay and Cross-chain Operations

 BTC relay allows validation of Bitcoin transactions on the Ellaism blockchain.
 In the coming year, we plan to:

 * Implement a new interface for BTC relay and allow easier usage.
 * Restore Bitcoin-ELLA atomic swap.
-* Build incentives for miners to run relays, and act as "masternodes".
+* Build incentives for miners to run relays.
+* Investigate other techniques to carry out atomic swap and cross-chain operations.

 ## Protocol Specification